3rd-Eden/expirable/README.md

 // will expire 5 minutes after you have set it value = cache.get('key', true);

+// check if a value exists
+cache.has('key') ? 'yes' : 'no';

+// remove a key from the cache. cache.remove('key');

+// update the expiree of a key cache.expire('key', '10 seconds');
+cache.expire('kex'); // alias for cache.remove, as it expired directly

 // stop the interal setinterval that scan for out of date keys cache.stop();